 While these laws can serve as a check against potential abuse of elders by employees or other residents, most importantly, they seek to give residents and family members peace of mind that their family member is being treated kindly and with the respect that they deserve.
 In the majority of instances, families will install a camera as a last resort when they suspect that their loved one may be the victim of abuse or neglect.

-The best way to prevent future nursing home abuses from occurring is to hold those responsible accountable for their actions.
-With offices in Tulsa, Oklahoma City, and northern Arkansas, can help you determine what your next steps should be.
+The best way to prevent future nursing home abuse from occurring is to hold those responsible accountable for their actions.
+Our personal injury lawyers in Tulsa, Oklahoma City, and northern Arkansas, can help you determine what your next steps should be.
 Don’t hesitate, please contact us today.